thepian/perception_models/apps/pe/README.md

 ### 3. Loading PE lang / PE spatial Checkpoints
-For using PE-Lang and PE-Spatial models with additional layer scale.
-We provide a sample code for PE-Spatial as follows:
+For loading and using pretrained PE-Lang and PE-Spatial models with an additional layer scale, we provide a sample code for PE-Spatial as follows:
 ```python
 import torch
 from dataclasses import dataclass